PX4/PX4-user_guide/en/gps_compass/rtk_gps_gem1305.md

 ## Hardware Setup

-RTK technology requires a base RTK module attached to the ground station, and a rover RTK module on the vehicle.
+RTK requires a base RTK module attached to the ground station, and a rover RTK module on the vehicle.
 The data from the base needs to be transmitted to the drone via telemetry radio and inputed into the RTK receiver on the rover.

 The setup/connections for base and rover modules are shown below.